openjdk/jdk/src/java.base/share/man/java.md

 `-XX:+UseCompactObjectHeaders`
 :   Enables compact object headers.
 By default, this option is disabled.
-    Enabling this option reduces memory footprint in the Java heap by 4 bytes per object (on average).
-This option may become enabled by default in a future release.
+    Enabling this option reduces memory footprint in the Java heap by 4 bytes per object (on average) and often improves performance.

+    The feature remains disabled by default while it continues to be evaluated.
+    In a future release it is expected to be enabled by default, and eventually will be the only mode of operation.

 `-XX:-UseCompressedOops`
 :   Disables the use of compressed pointers.
 By default, this option is